awsdocs/amazon-sagemaker-developer-guide/doc_source/ex1-test-model-batch.md

 1. To see if the batch transform job made accurate predictions, check the output from this step against the numbers that you plotted from the test data\.

-You have now trained, deployed, and validated your first model in Amazon SageMaker\.
+You have now trained, deployed, and validated your first model in SageMaker\.

 **Next Step**
 [Step 8: Integrating Amazon SageMaker Endpoints into Internet\-facing Applications](getting-started-client-app.md)